FAQ

 When was the book published?

-The book was released as a paperback in the UK on 15 August 2011.
-The ebooks followed that September.
+The Jolly Pilgrim was first released as a paperback in the UK on 15 August 2011.
+The ebooks followed in September 2011.

-The Jolly Pilgrim is available as an ebook on the Kindle, from the Apple iBookstore and from Waterstones.
+The Jolly Pilgrim is available on the Kindle, from the Apple iBookstore.

 How is the book be available?

-The books is available direct from my publisher, from every major online retailer and at all good book shops.
-Click the orange button at the top right of the screen to be taken to a list of purchase options.
+The books is available from every major online retailer and all good book shops.
+The orange button at the top right takes you to the main online purchase options.

-The book is available from both major UK wholesalers (Bertrams and Gardners) or direct from my publisher (speak to Maia Waite on 01386 760 405.)
+The book is available via Bertrams and Gardners or direct from my distributor SRA Books (speak to NAME on NUMBER.)

 How long is the book ?